Lucky-Kashyap/Front-End-Domination-Create-Anything-with-Code/README.md

         {/* <span>User</span> */}
       </NavLink>

+### Section 14 : How to integrate API in REACT JS

+- The concept for connecting frontEnd With Backend is called AJAX (Asynchronous JavaScript XML) & which implements this communication is through fetch/axois.

+- API is an communication medium to build relation

+- API allow the communication with each other using requests and responses.

+- Using FETCH/AXIOS Method we can access third party API.

+- Connect frontEnd with Backend through an API

 # FrontEnd Domination

 Embarking on a journey to become a proficient frontend developer is an exciting and rewarding endeavor.